rhw-repo/mern-content-app/README.md

 # **Demo App**

-Early full stack experiments using MERN stack for an app designed to help users store and manage documents like text for blog and social media posts.
+Experiments using MERN stack for an app designed to help users store and manage documents like text )(or links to Google Docs) for blog and social media posts.

 - create account, login / logout (JSON Web Tokens)
 - protected API routes = after succesful login, user may now access just their own set of documents